Aquatic-Symbiosis-Genomics-Project/sponge_annotations/results/odEphMuel1/README.md

 # Note
 * the GALBA geneset is more fragmented, but also more complete
 * I picked the BRAKER3 set as reference, as it is cleaner
+* the sample has been identified as E. cf. muelleri rather than E.muelleri

-# files for odEphMuel1 / Ephydatia muelleri
+# files for odEphMuel1 ( Ephydatia cf. muelleri )
 * braker.aa.xz - proteins from BRAKER3 predictions
 * braker.gtf.xz - GTF style annoations from BRAKER3
 * galba.aa.xz - proteins from GALBA predictions